Do You Have Enough Talent to Succeed?

 Examples

-Michael Jordan was cut from his high school team which proves his talent was not natural.
+- Michael Jordan was cut from his high school team which proves his talent was not natural.
 After he was cut, he practiced his basketball moves for more hours every day than anyone else in the game.
-He then became the best basketball player of all time.
+He became the best basketball player of all time.

-Even though she earns up to $1M per year as one of the world’s best concert pianists, Yuja Wang still practices 2-3 hours per day.
+- Even though she earns over $1 million per year as one of the world’s best concert pianists, Yuja Wang still practices 2-5 hours per day.
 She might practice an entire concerto in that time, or just one page of a difficult piece, over and over, in those daily practice sessions.
 As a result, she plays faster, more beautifully and more accurately than anyone else.

-For an artist, like Monet, practice means you paint the same flower 300 times until people gasp when they look at it.
+- For an artist, like Monet, practice means you paint the same flower 300 times until people gasp when they look at it.

-For an author, like Earnest Hemmingway, practice means you re-write the same book at least 100 times until your readers can’t put it down.
+- For an author, like Earnest Hemmingway, practice means you re-write the same book at least 100 times until your readers can’t put it down.

 No one is born with talent.
 Yet with practice, everyone, including you, can become talented at anything!